 Sony Space Consideration

 Every person wants to maximize their small spaces.
-This is why every audio manufacturer puts more effort into researching to use versatile drivers that can deliver high efficiency while reducing the volume of materials used.
+This is why every audio manufacturer puts more effort into researching to use of versatile drivers that can deliver high efficiency while reducing the volume of materials used.

 Sony products are generally constructed with a compact design and build.
 They take smaller spaces than other products and will perfectly fit into your small spaces whether you buy a smart TV or home theater system.